 This additional board represents the "inside" of the tile, or its "inventory" You still make only one move across all boards, rather than one move in each board.

-A piece may use any of the abilities from its inventory as its own.
+A tile may use any of the abilities from its inventory as its own.

 Equipping your tiles with internal structures makes them more powerful.